 The Spanish government has added an exception to the decree if the Council of Ministers agrees to it for reasons of "national interest."

-A few months ago, the Ministry of Defense considered it difficult to implement a total arms embargo, and the State's executive branch itself called for a distinction between strictly weapons and non-weapons.
-Now, everything is being lumped together, and the revocation of all ongoing purchase and sale contracts with Israeli companies has also been decreed.
-This issue generated serious crises within the coalition in the State when it was discovered that authorizations were in progress despite the fact that the Spanish government had publicly committed to not trading arms with Israel since October 7, 2023.
+A few months ago, the Ministry of Defense considered it difficult to implement a total arms embargo, and the State's executive branch itself called for a distinction between material that is strictly weapons and that which is not.
+Now, everything is being lumped together, and the revocation of all current purchase and sale contracts with Israeli companies has also been decreed.
+This issue generated serious crises within the coalition in the State when it was discovered that authorizations were in place despite the Spanish government's public commitment not to trade weapons with Israel as of October 7, 2023.
+The arms carry an Israeli seal, which includes technology.
+"The Ministry of Defense's compliance with the disengagement plan was achieved in July.
+The technologies were identified, alternatives were sought, and now we are in the process of reconversion [...] to guarantee the supply [of materiel] to the Armed Forces," indicate Spanish government sources.
+Therefore, the ministry has been working with the Spanish defense industry for some time to find alternatives.
+"It will not entail a large additional cost because dependence on Israel was minimal.
+We are talking about specific technologies and not the entire weapons system," the same sources indicate.

-national".
-Cuerpo has explained that foreign trade regulations already contemplate that an agreement of ministers can authorize a specific exception to this prohibition for reasons of general interest, and that is what is established.
+The royal decree approved this Tuesday incorporates an additional provision that contemplates exceptions to the arms embargo for reasons of "national interest."
+The body explained that foreign trade regulations already provide that a ministerial agreement may authorize a specific exception to this prohibition for reasons of general interest, and that is what is established.
 It is intended, he said, for "exceptional situations that have not been foreseen or may arise throughout the implementation" of the embargo.

-Two weeks ago, the increase in humanitarian aid for Palestine announced by Sánchez was legally authorized, with other measures pending, such as the denial of requests for trafficking of fuel for airplanes destined for Israel.
-Cuerpo specified that the Ministry of Foreign Affairs had already denied licenses for trafficking of products, but that to "close the circle" it was also necessary to regulate fuel, which requires a special license and is not included in the foreign trade regulations.
+Two weeks ago, the increase in humanitarian aid for Palestine announced by Sánchez was legally authorized, with other measures pending, such as the denial of fuel trafficking applications for aircraft bound for Israel.
+The body specified that the Ministry of Foreign Affairs had already denied licenses for trafficking products, but that to "close the circle," fuel also needed to be regulated, as it requires a special license and is not included in foreign trade regulations.

 Quarterly appearance

 The government's commitment includes a quarterly appearance by Sánchez in Congress to report on the implementation of these measures.
-For example, one of the issues to be analyzed is whether loopholes exist and products are diverted that could end up in Israel through other countries as a result of the customs union.
-Government sources admit that work has been necessary in recent weeks to draft a royal decree that is both legally rigorous and enforceable.
+For example, one of the issues to be analyzed is whether loopholes exist and products are diverted that could end up in Israel through other countries as a result of the trade customs union.
+Government sources admit that they have had to work in recent weeks to draft a royal decree that is both legally rigorous and enforceable.
 In this regard, they acknowledge that there are "limits," such as with the use of the Rota and Morón bases by the United States, whose operation is governed by a treaty that will not be modified.
+This means that if a US plane arrives with weapons destined for Israel, it may land at the base and then fly to Netanyahu's country.
+In contrast, Spanish government sources assure that "the trafficking and transshipment of weapons" is "prohibited" in the state's ports and airports.

 As Sánchez previously announced, the decree law also includes a ban on the import of products from illegal settlements.
-The Ministry of Foreign Affairs will draft a proposal for postal codes, which will then be approved by the head of the Tax Agency to have a complete list that can be sent to customs officials and prevent the passage of products.
-Furthermore, advertising for the sale of goods originating from these settlements is also prohibited.
+The Ministry of Foreign Affairs will draft a proposal for postal codes, which will then be approved by the president of the Tax Agency to create a complete list that can be sent to customs officials and thus prevent the entry of products.
+Furthermore, advertising for goods originating in these settlements is also prohibited.
+The impact of the measure is, above all, "deterrent," according to Spanish government sources, who acknowledge the "complexity" of creating a new origin for customs control.
+In any case, trade with these occupied areas will be blocked through the anti-smuggling law, which even provides for prison sentences of up to five years.

-The royal decree must be ratified in Congress within the next 30 days, so the Spanish government will once again have to convince the groups.
-Sumar has already warned that it wants to introduce modifications: on the one hand, to expand the scope of the embargo, and on the other, to tweak the Council of Ministers' ability to make exceptions.
-Until it is reformed, the group led by Yolanda Díaz says, they will reject any proposal for an exception to the embargo.
+The royal decree must be ratified in Congress within the next thirty days, so the Spanish government will once again have to convince the groups.
+Sumar has already warned that it wants to introduce changes: on the one hand, to expand the scope of the embargo, and on the other, to tweak the Council of Ministers' ability to make exceptions.
+Until it is reformed, say the group led by Yolanda Díaz, they will reject any proposal for an exception to the embargo.